explaingit

 Prompt 3

-Write a Cypress test that fills out a form, submits it, and checks that the success message displays.
+Create a Cypress test that fills in a registration form with name, email, and password fields, submits it, and checks that a success message appears.

 Prompt 4